 Nurturing and building the relationship

 Corporate sponsorship doesn’t have to end after one event or a mutually agreed-upon series of them.
-A follow-up conversation after the event or events that highlights the value your nonprofit brought to your sponsor can set the stage for further support.
-You can gauge your sponsor’s reaction in the moment, especially if staff from the business attend the event, as well as in the days, weeks and months afterward.
+A follow-up conversation after the event or events that highlight the value your nonprofit brought to your sponsor can set the stage for further support.
+You can gauge your sponsor’s reaction in the moment, especially if staff from the business attend the event, as well as in the days, weeks, and months afterward.
 You should absolutely consider proposing future sponsorship opportunities if the reaction is generally positive.

 If you secure a continuing sponsorship with regular donations from the start, you have a stronger base to work from.
 However, your organization still needs to check in about your sponsor’s level of satisfaction and validate the benefits that come from the partnership.
 A strong return could mean looking for more substantial sponsorships or opportunities to include the business’s employees in volunteer days, among many other options.

 If the results didn’t align with your sponsor’s goals, considering how and why that situation arose can help your nonprofit make more effective decisions in the future.
-Perhaps projected attendance at your event was higher than the actual number of guests.
+Perhaps the projected attendance at your event was higher than the actual number of guests.
 Maybe the target audience desired by the sponsor didn’t align with your supporters as strongly as your organization thought it would.
 Look for learning opportunities that can make your next round of outreach and proposals more targeted and effective.